 Thyme in the Kitchen

 - Flavor and aroma: The flavor of thyme is a bit earthy with lemony, peppery, and minty tones.
-The aroma of thyme can be described as earthy; it subtle, unlike other herbs.
+The aroma of thyme can be described as earthy; it is subtle, unlike other herbs.
 Thyme is considered a “background” herb; it is rarely the major seasoning in a dish but it adds complexity.

 - Leaves: Use leaves to accent many dishes.
 Fresh or dried leaves can be added to salads, sauces, stocks, soups, stews, stuffings, beef, pork, poultry, fish, seafood, sausages, vegetables, honey, cheeses, eggs, rice, grains, bread, beans, dressings, and vinegar.